Daode jing: The Taoist Saint

 you cannot hold it.

-if you hold it, you lose it.
+hold it, and you lose it.

 Thus the Saint does not do,